crisberrios/personal-blog/content/new-journey-new-blog.md

 Although I haven't been very active in open-source projects, I've been learning and sharing knowledge through other means, such as:

-- Countless articles, books, and courses
+- Reading countless articles and books, and completing many courses
 - Presenting to peers on various technical and non-technical topics
 - Mentoring junior developers
 - Creating workshops and documentation for my team
+- Working on multiple pet projects

 I've attempted blogging in the past, but my previous blogs were more focused on learning the technical aspects of building a blog rather than creating content.